evonbit/bitcoin-native-systems/P2P Perpetual Distribution/01-p2p-perpetual-distribution.md

 **Validates Bitcoin blocks against supply conditions to authorize new supply.**

-The on-chain supply validator processes Bitcoin blocks as they are mined, applying supply conditions ("patterns") defined for a collection to authorize the production of new supply.
-This model enables dynamic and perpetual asset generation as Bitcoin blocks are produced.
+The on-chain supply validator checks each newly mined Bitcoin block against collection-defined supply conditions ("patterns") to authorize new asset issuance.
+This enables dynamic, immutable, and perpetual asset generation as Bitcoin blocks are produced.

-Supply conditions for each collection are defined in its deployment inscription (e.g., bits contains "3b"), which references the on-chain validator to evaluate new blocks in real time.
-Once deployed, supply production is generative, immutable, and continues autonomously for as long as new Bitcoin blocks are produced.
+Supply conditions are defined in the deployment inscription (e.g., bits contains "3b"), and asset inscriptions route through it to validate against the on-chain validator.
+Each validated block authorizes the creation of one new asset within the collection.

 Validation occurs entirely on-chain through Ordinals recursive endpoints (`/r/blockinfo/<QUERY>`).
-Each validated block authorizes the creation of one new asset within the collection.
-A finality buffer (e.g., four confirmations) mitigates reorg risk by ensuring that blocks are not validated until block height + 4.
+A finality buffer (e.g., four confirmations) mitigates reorg risk by ensuring that blocks are not validated until block height +4.

 ### Allocation Engine